bskubi/hich/docs/source/configuration/index.rst

 .. note::
     NF-config uses a ``-`` prefix, as for options like ``-params-file`` and ``-c``.
 Hich-config uses a double ``--`` prefix, as for options like ``--sample-file``.

+.. _sample-file:
 Sample file
 .........................

 The sample file is typically a tab-separated value (TSV) file that describes sample-specific attributes.

+``--sampleFile``
+    The path to the sample file.

 Formatting requirements:

 + Delimiter matches ``--sampleFileSep`` parameter
 + Has headers for every column with content.
 No content-free headerless columns between columns with content.